Shaddadi/veritex/README.md

 ### Option 2: installing as a User

-This tool is confirmed with only Python3.7.
+This tool has been confirmed to work and tested with only Python3.7.

 1. Install veritex pkg with pip.